 Do You Have to Ride with a Helmet?

-Michigan’s motorcycle helmet laws state that all motorcyclists under 21 must wear helmets.
+Michigan’s motorcycle helmet laws require all motorcyclists under 21 to wear helmets.
 However, all other passengers and motorcyclists are no longer required to wear helmets.

 Can You Ever Ride without a Helmet?